vivaria/edisonrul.ing/docs/source/cards/secret-village-of-the-spellcasters.md

-# SECRET VILLAGE OF THE SPELLCASTERS
+# Secret Village Of The Spellcasters

 > ① If you control a Spellcaster-Type monster and your opponent does not, your opponent cannot activate Spell Cards. ② If you control no Spellcaster-Type monsters, you cannot activate Spell Cards.